musicianpythonist/MachineLearning/README.md

-In this code, we import the required libraries, generate a DataFrame with random data for age, gender, salary, and years of experience, and print the first few rows of the DataFrame using df.head().
+* SimpleLinearRegression

-We then assign the features (X) as the 'yearsExperience' column and the target variable (Y) as the 'salary' column from the DataFrame.
+Features (X) are assigned as the 'yearsExperience' column and the target variable (Y) as the 'salary' column.

-Next, we split the data into training and testing sets using train_test_split(), with 80% of the data for training and 20% for testing.
-We reshape the training and testing features using values.reshape(-1, 1) to ensure they are in the correct shape for the linear regression model.
+Data is split into training and testing sets (80% for training) and reshaped for the linear regression model.

-We create a linear regression model, fit it to the training data, and make predictions on the test data.
-The mean squared error (MSE) and root mean squared error (RMSE) are then calculated to evaluate the model's performance.
+A linear regression model is created, fitted to the training data, and used to make predictions.
+Mean squared error (MSE) and root mean squared error (RMSE) are calculated.
+Actual vs. predicted salaries are plotted.

-Finally, we plot the actual salaries (blue dots) against the predicted salaries (red regression line) based on years of experience.
-The plot is labeled and displayed using plt.show().
+* MultipleLinearRegression

+It reads a CSV file containing housing information into a DataFrame.
+The DataFrame is preprocessed by removing the last column and modifying the column names.
+The data is split into training and test sets.
+A linear regression model is built and trained using the training data, and predictions are made on the test data to evaluate the model's performance.